When most people plan a trip to Hawaii, Waikiki is the first name that comes to mind. It’s iconic, convenient, and unmistakably Hawaii.

 Both units include access to resort-style amenities including a pool, fitness center, and valet service, all steps from Ala Moana Beach Park and the mall.

-Explore our Ala Moana Hotel rooms and availability →
+Check availability at Ala Moana Hotel →